 While the copper industry is ever-changing, and new data and research is continually in development, CA experts work to provide information that is accurate and up-to-date.
 The tutorial answers are open for comments, and CA welcomes the viewpoints of those interested in the copper industry.

 The copper tutorial is available at http://help.copper.fyi.
-Through an artificially-intelligent system, users can ask questions about copper.
-If an unanswered question remains, please type it in the search box, and an additional answer will be developed if it is available.
+Through an AI agent, users can ask questions about copper.
+If an unanswered question remains, please type it in the search box, and an additional answer will be developed if we can.

 Welcome to the copper tutorial!